1. Digitalization Becomes an Unavoidable Standard

 3. The 3 Trending Topics for Field Operations in 2025

-Artificial Intelligence for Planning
+Artificial Intelligence Empowering Planning

 Augmented Reality for Remote Assistance